L-e-c-o/polygo/README.md

 ## Introduction

-PolyGo is polymorphic shellcode engine made in Go.
+Polygo is polymorphic shellcode engine made in Go.

 ## 💡 Features